bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ![Correlation Matrix](correlation.png)

-The correlation heatmap summarises relationships among all numeric variables.
+The correlation matrix summarises relationships among all numeric variables.

 ### Key Findings

 * Exercise has the strongest correlation with Response.
-* Reagent variables exhibit substantial multicollinearity.
+* Reagent variables display substantial multicollinearity.
-* Many reagent pairs approach perfect correlation.
+* Several reagent pairs approach near-perfect correlation.

+This analysis was critical for understanding the underlying structure of the dataset.

 ---

-## Pairwise Variable Exploration
+## Pairwise Variable Relationships

 ![GGPairs Analysis](ggpairs.png)